In this guide

 2. Full-time undergraduates

-From September 2018, eligible first time undergraduates will get financial support for living costs while studying.
-The support will take the form of a combination of grants and loans (depending on eligibility), and for most will be equivalent to the National Living Wage.
+Eligible first time undergraduates are able to apply for financial support to help with living costs while studying.
+The support is a combination of grants and loans (depending on eligibility), and for most will be equivalent to the National Living Wage.
 Students must be under 60 years old on the first day of the first academic year of their course to access an undergraduate maintenance loan.

 Full-time undergraduates could be eligible for up to £12,260 a year towards their living costs if they live away from home and study in London and £9,810 per year in the rest of the UK.